catalyst-cooperative/pudl-archiver/README.md

 4. Click to download one or two files from the archive.
 Extract them and open them to make sure they look as expected.

 When you're ready to submit this archive, hit "publish"!
+Add this sandbox archive link to your pull request and request a review from a Catalyst core member.

-Then head over to the [pudl](https://github.com/catalyst-cooperative/pudl) repo to integrate the new archive.
+*If your dataset is destined for integration into PUDL:* Head over to the [pudl](https://github.com/catalyst-cooperative/pudl) repo to attempt to integrate the new archive using the sandbox DOI.
+This will help to flag any formatting problems before publishing to the production server.

-### Step 6: Update DOIs and CLI
+### Step 6: Finalizing the archive

-TODO: add to .yaml and CLI (if relevant)
+> [!IMPORTANT]
+> This step can only be done by core Catalyst developers, as it requires

+Once your PR has been approved, it's time for your archive to make its debut!

+* Rerun the archiver without the `--sandbox` flag to create a draft production archive
+* Review the archive using the guidelines in Step 5.
+* Once published, submit the archive to the Catalyst Cooperative community.
+* Add the concept DOIs for the published sandbox and production to `/src/pudl_archiver/package_data/zenodo_doi.yaml`.
+These DOIs tell the archiver when a dataset already exists, making it possible to update existing archives with new data.
+* If you implemented `self.valid_year()`, add your dataset manually to the list of datasets that support this feature in `src/pudl_archiver/cli.py`.

 ### Step 7: Automate archiving
-TODO: Add to GHA!
+We automatically run all our archivers once a month to make sure we capture ongoing changes to our archived datasets.
+To automate archiving of your new dataset, add the dataset to the list of quoted datasets in `.github/workflows/run-archiver.yml` where the `default` value of `datasets` is configured (line 9), as well as where the `dataset` inputs for the `matrix` are set (line 28).

 ## Development